LYMPHOMA & DISABILITY BENEFITS

 Lymphoma is a type of blood cancer that affects the lymphatic system, which is responsible for the production and circulation of white blood cells.
 The lymphatic system is made up of a network of lymph vessels and lymph nodes that spreads throughout your body.
 Therefore, if you have cancer of the lymphomatic system it can be life threatening.
 Especially, if the cancer is not treated properly.
 Unfortunately, those suffering from this type of cancer may also find themselves unable to work due to their illness.

 In order to qualify for SSDI benefits, workers over the age of 30 must have worked at least 20 work credits within the ten year period just prior to the start of their disability.
-Find out more about the definition of work and substantial gainful activity.
+Find out about SSA’s definition of work and substantial gainful activity.
 If you do not have enough work credits to qualify for SSDI benefits, then you can apply for SSI benefits.
 SSI benefits do not require a work history, but you must meet SSA’s income and asset rules.

 THE DIFFERENCES BETWEEN TYPES OF LYMPHOMA